jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 In terms of the Bloch sphere, these operations can be thought of as rotating the X or Y axis to the original position of the Z axis, so that a Z-basis measurement is effectively an X or Y basis measurement.

-It is also possible to perform a measurement in Bell basis, as discussed is the section on [Bell Measurement](#bell-measurement)

 ### Measurement as Entanglement

 Viewed as collapse, a quantum measurement is a non-reversible operation that projects the quantum state onto one of the basis states.
 Indeed, if we measure the state of a physical qubit (e.g. the spin of an electron), the state of the qubit will actually change to one of the basis states $\ket{0}$ or $\ket{1}$.